amajor/exercise-js-clock/README.md

 This exercise will walk you through display the current date and time on a web page using plain javascript.

+See a working example at https://amajor.github.io/exercise-js-clock

-You'll cover the following things:
+You'll cover the following topics:

 * document / DOM
 * getElementById()